davecom/YelpAPIManager/README.md

 YelpAPIManager
 ==============

-Port Yelp API 2.0 to objective-C
+A Yelp API 2.0 client in Objective-C.

+NOTE: I am not the original author of this code (see LICENSE) and I am not maintaining it.